alexdlaird/java-ngrok-example-dropwizard/README.md

         // Update inbound traffic via APIs to use the public-facing ngrok URL }

     // ...
-The rest of our Dropwizard application
+The rest of your Dropwizard application
 }
 ```